 How Does it Work?

 Most of our puppies available for our Guardian Program will be females.
-Occasionally we will have a male available as well A Guardian Home puppy will come to you at 8 weeks of age.
+Occasionally we will have a male available as well A Guardian Home puppy will come to you at 8 weeks of age (or older if purchased from another quality breeder).
 During the first year, JNB Stables will have all appropriate health testing completed.
 Once we receive all of the results from the health testing, we are then able to assess whether or not the puppy will enter our breeding program.
 If for any reason we decide not to breed the Guardian Puppy placed with you (this is a decision solely made by JNB Stables) we will then pay to spay/neuter the Guardian puppy at no cost to you, and the puppy will remain a forever family pet with her Guardian Family.

 If you are receiving a Guardian Home Puppy, we ask for monthly photos and updates during the first year so that we can watch her develop, and update our website.
 We also will require a visit to our Guardian Family’s home every few months during the first year to assess the Guardian Puppy, as well as build a relationship for the future.
 Occasionally, we will ask our Guardian Families to bring the puppy to us for a visit so the puppy can get comfortable with our home.

 When the dog is older and completes his/her breeding obligations, we pay for spay/neuter and your dog comes home to enjoy the wonderful life you have provided for him/her since puppyhood.

 There are many things that Guardian families need to consider.
 Guardians of females sometimes have to deal with several heat cycles and keeping their girl protected from unwanted males.
 The Guardian family will need to learn the signs of a heat cycle and be willing to communicate, cooperate and coordinate with us to ensure a successful breeding.
 Because of canine venereal diseases, male guardian dogs can only mate with approved females.

 Is There a Cost Involved to Be a Guardian Home?